ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 To generate the report, the client begins by sharding its measurement into a sequence of input shares as specified by the VDAF in use.
-To encrypt an input share, the client first generates an HPKE {{!RFC9180}} context for the aggregator by running
+To encrypt an input share, the client first generates an {{HPKE}} context for the aggregator by running

 ~~~
 enc, context = SetupBaseS(pk, Report.task_id || "ppm-00 input share" ||